Soot-free low-carbon city fleets

-- With the help of local partner institutions, a strategy was developed to promote electric mobility in the country.
+- With support of local partner institutions, a strategy was developed to promote electric mobility in the country.
 The focus of the strategy is on creating investment opportunities and synergies between already existing initiatives.

 - Since April 2020, the development of a national policy paper on vehicle procurement for public bus fleets has been supported.